clustericious/Test-Clustericious-Cluster/README.md

     Test::Clustericious::Cluster->extract_data_section($regex);

-Extract the files from the data section of the current package that match the given regex.
+Extract the files from the data section of the current package that match the given regex.  `$regex` can also be a plain string for an exact filename match.

 # CAVEATS